The Way We Listen to Product Inputs and Feature Requests from Partners

 Here we will walk through the different input methods available for partners, and how we handle them.

 There are many ways for partners to provide Enonic with valuable inputs:

-Note that the support channel is meant for urgent matters or when you need a structured and SLA based follow-up.
+Note that the support channel is meant for urgent matters, or when you need a structured and SLA based follow-up.

 When it comes to bids, the inputs can be made by partners when we are working together to answer requirement specifications from a potential customer.

 When we receive requests, they are automatically routed through our roadmap process, which is a part of our quality system.
-We conduct a bi-weekly meeting where representatives from different Enonic teams and key stakeholders meet in order to prioritise development efforts and update our public roadmap.
+We conduct a bi-weekly meeting where representatives from different Enonic teams and key stakeholders meet in order to prioritize development efforts and update our public roadmap.

 In these regular meetings, we answer incoming feature requests and prioritize elements in the roadmap.
 Changes, implementations, and updates are then realized in upcoming development sprints, according to their priority rank.

 When all is said and done, it’s important to remember that there are many requests in many areas at any given time.
 We must therefore constantly prioritize, where primacy is given to issues that are important for existing customers or important in order to win new customers.